 All of this by way of saying that after The Great War had left a weakened Empire, there was a yearning for a badly needed good old adventure story where heroes returned home with the prize for a change, a new narrative for teachers to feed into the hearts of wide-eyed school-children, a counterweight to the discomfort of acknowledging pretenders like Peary and Amundsen!
 And so, planting the Union Jack on what they termed the Third Pole, the highest point on Earth, that peak they had discovered and named, just had to be.

 Soon after the guns of the First World War fell silent, a dedicated imperial effort fell to this task.
-Fired up by a tiring but residual pride that fuelled a new obsession that would run for more than three decades, stalling for the duration of the Second World War before resuming again and winning the ultimate prize in 1953.
-In this period that began with the Howard-Bury ’21 trip, Britain would mount a remarkable nine Everest expeditions.
+Fired up by a tiring but residual pride, a new obsession was fuelled that would run for more than three decades, stalling for the duration of the Second World War before resuming again and winning the ultimate prize in 1953.
+In this period that began with the Howard-Bury ’21 trip, Britain would mount a remarkable nine expeditions to Mount Everest.

 Above: The Alpine Club, 1857